Restitution, Provenance research, The role of museums, Postcolonial art production, Reappraisal of the colonial past

-The international database research project “International Inventories Programme” (IPP) focuses on Kenyan works of art that have been held in museums and collections outside the country since colonial times.
-More than 15,400 objects have so far been identified.
-In addition to researching the history of their acquisition, artistic debates and exhibitions are scheduled to take place in Kenya and Germany.
+The international research, database and exhibition project “International Inventories Programme” (IIP) focuses on Kenyan artefacts that have been held in museums and collections outside the country since colonial times.
+More than 32,500 objects have so far been identified.
+In addition to building a database of these objects, researching the history of their acquisition, artistic debates and exhibitions are scheduled to take place in Kenya and Germany.

-What works of art left Kenya during (and after) colonial times?
-This question is the focus of the International Inventories Programme (IPP).
-The main objective of the global inventory is to explore and make transparent the extent and acquisition history of Kenyan works of art currently held in museums and collections outside the country.
-As of 22nd July 2019 it had been established that 15,400 Kenyan artefacts are currently not in their country of origin, but in Germany, Great Britain, Belgium and the USA.
+How can Kenyan cultural assets that are in the possession of cultural institutions - for instance in Europe and the USA - also be made accessible in Kenya?
+This question is the focus of the International Inventories Programme (IIP).
+The main objective of the global inventory is to explore and make transparent the extent and acquisition history of Kenyan (objects) currently held in museums outside the country.
+As of 24th February 2021 it had been established that at least 32,501 Kenyan artefacts are currently not in their country of origin, but in Germany, Great Britain, Sweden, Belgium, USA, Italy and France.

-In addition to the scientific recording of the works of art, the history of their reception abroad, the role that the objects play there and the stories they tell will also be examined.
-Artists from the participating countries will jointly examine the “translocation” of important objects from Kenya to Europe.
-What memories have these objects or their gaps left behind?
+In addition to the scientific recording of the artefacts, the history of their reception abroad, the role that the objects play there and the stories they tell will also be examined.
+Artists, museum professionals and researchers from the participating countries will jointly examine the “translocation” of objects from Kenya to Europe.
+What memories have these objects or their absence left behind?
 How were knowledge production and transfer influenced or transformed?
-Could 3D printing and other digital technologies also be used to return the works of art?